Download a printable copy of the Centura Health Privacy Practices.

 Can you request your medical information only be released with your permission?

 You may request in writing that we not use or disclose your medical information for treatment, payment and health care operations, or to persons involved in your care except when specifically authorized by you, or when required by law or in an emergency.
-All written requests must tell us (1) what information you want to limit; (2) whether you want to limit our use or disclosure; and (3) to whom you want the limits to apply.
 Unless your request is to restrict disclosing your medical information to your health plan for health care services for which you pay out of pocket in full, we will consider your request but are not legally required to agree to it.
 We will inform you of our decision on your request.

 Will you be notified if there has been a breach of your medical information?

-You have the right to, and will, be notified following a breach of your medical information in the event it has not been rendered unusable, unreadable, or indecipherable to unauthorized individuals.
+You have the right to, and will, be notified following a breach that compromises the security or privacy of your personal medical information.

 If you’ve received this notice electronically, can you receive a paper copy?

 You have the right to a paper copy of this notice.
 You may ask us to give you a copy of this notice at any time.
 Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy of this notice.
-You may view or print a copy of the notice at Centura Health website.
+You may view or print a copy of the notice at our website, centura.org

 Where can you express a concern?